OlafTyc/QC-NGS/README.md

 Fast-screen will use bowtie2 by default to align your data.
 Optional you can use BWA or bowtie by adding the --aligner flag.

+Please add all required databases to your system and adjust the database path in the fastq-screen config file.

 At the moment Fast-screen will screen the following sources of possible contaminations:
 - vectors
 - adapters